zanetaylor/zane.im/src/content/blog/astro-refactor.md

 Astro is written in JS, which for me meant no language barrier compared to something like Jekyll or Hugo whose respective languages aren't daily drivers for me.
 I get that there's a pile of reasons that those languages (and others) make sense for an SSG, but I was curious to see if any of them would trump the familiarity of working in JS/TS for the whole codebase of my site. *Spoiler: they didn't.*

 But there are lots of JS SSGs.
 What about Eleventy or Hexo?
 Their simplicity was attractive, but I wasn't sure how well they'd play with other JS tooling I might want or need, much less an entire framework.
-Their workflow and methodology also felt a little unfamiliar, like something I would have to spend some time learning before I could work with them.
+Their workflow and methodology also felt a little unfamiliar, like something I would have to commit some time to learning before I could work with them.
 These aren't real criticisms, just an attempt to pin down whey they didn't stick for me.

 ## Sometimes a framework